Parallel Optimization with Hard Safety Constraints for Cooperative Planning of Connected Autonomous Vehicles: Methodology

 The original collision avoidance constraints are obviously non-convex and nonlinear, which could lead to difficulties in finding a feasible solution.
 Similar to~\cite{rey2018fully}, a straightforward method to render these constraints linear is adopted.
-For each pair of circles between vehicle $i$ and vehicle $j$, we construct a unit vector pointing from the center of one circle to the other.
-For example, $\vec{n}^{ij}_{ff,\tau}$ is the unit vector that heads from center of $FC_j$ to $FC_i$ at time stamp $\tau$.
+For each pair of circles between vehicle $i$ and vehicle $j$, we construct a unit vector $\vec{n}^{ij}_{\beta\gamma,\tau}$ pointing from the center of one circle to the other.
 Then the following inequality provides a sufficient condition for collision avoidance between the two circles: